kamilburda/multilingual_analysis/README.md

 ## Neuron Detection (PLND)

-Neuron detection is supported for Llama, Mistral and Gemma.
+Neuron detection for MLP components is supported for arbitrary models.
+For attention components, neuron detection is supported for Llama, Mistral and Gemma.

 The corpus for neuron detection is stored in `./neuron_detection/corpus_all`.